noahehall/theBookOfNoah/0current/blockchain/ethereum/solidity/solidity.md

 - wei: 10\*\*18 ether
 - ether: ethereums currency
 - natspec: triple-slash comments `/// like this` that will be shown when the user is asked to confirm a transaction or when an error is displayed
+- replay attacks: when a signed message is reused to clai authorization for a second action
+  - prevent these by signing the msg with a nonce (number of transactions sent by the account)
+  - ^ the smart contract will check if a nonce is used multiple times
+  - ReceiverPays smart contract: vulnerable to these type of attacks
+    - can occur when the owner deploys the contract, makes some payments, and then destroys the contract
+    - later the owner redeploys the smart contract again, but the new instance doesnt know nonces used in the previous deployment, so the attacker can use the old messages wiht hte new contract instance
+    - protect against these by
+      - including the contract address in the signed message provided to the buyer
+      - and ensure a condition exists within the contract that only messages containing the correct address will be accepted

 ## basics